new5558/stock-relative-price-candlestick/README.md

 ## Potential usage

 - Create beta neutral price action strategy from candlestick graph.
-This can be done using SET50 index future to hedge your stock position,
+This can be done using SET50 index future to hedge your stock position.
 - Create statistical abritage strategy from price action.
-For example,
+For example, we can buy stocks that is tempory underperform SET index and short sell temprty overperform SET index stocks
-- Imply inividual stock's rolling relative strength with market by looking at historial candlestick
+- Imply inividual stock's rolling relative strength with market by looking at historial candlestick.
 - and many more..

 ## Run app locally
+### Using docker
+Run the following command

 `docker build -t streamlitapp:latest .`

 `docker run streamlitapp`

+### Using python

+Run the following command

+`pip install -r requirements.txt`

+`streamlit run main.py`

+#### The application should be accesible on web brwoser via `localhost:8501`

 ## Contributions